dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 # MDM security baseline settings for Intune

-View the [Windows security baseline settings](security-baselines.md) that are supported by Microsoft Intune for devices that run Windows 10 or later.
+View the MDM security baseline settings that are supported by Microsoft Intune for devices that run Windows 10 or later.
 The default values for settings in this baseline represent the recommended configuration for applicable devices, and might not match baseline defaults from other security baselines.

 The most recent baseline version is **MDM Security Baseline for Spring 2019 Update (19H1)**

 > [!NOTE]
 > In June of 2019, this security baseline changed from being in preview, to being generally available.
-Profiles that were created prior to the availability of the MDM Security Baseline for Spring 2019 Update (19H1) baseline won't update to reflect the the settings and values that are in the MDM Security Baseline for Spring 2019 Update (19H1) version that is now generally available version.
+Profiles that were created prior to the availability of the *MDM Security Baseline for Spring 2019 Update (19H1)* baseline won't update to reflect the the settings and values that are in the MDM Security Baseline for Spring 2019 Update (19H1) version that is now generally available version.
+>
+> View [what's changed](#whats-new-in-the-new-template) between the Preview template and the *MDM Security Baseline for Spring 2019 Update (19H1)* template.

+To learn about using security baselines with Intune, see [Use security baselines](security-baselines.md).

 ## Above Lock